lumeyus/LanguageProject/README.md

 ## Classes?
 Subclasses?

+A Language class that stores a language and it's trigram frequencies

 - private instance variables for language name and array of trigram frequency numbers
 - needs a constructor method to create object by reading from a files
 - needs accessor to trigram frequency arrays to compare to training data frequency arrays